EN Banner

 Iceland in April.
 It is summer already?

-The month of April comes to Iceland with many awaited events.
-Some significant events are the Easter celebration and the First Day of Summer.
-Then the growing daylight and all the cultural events.
+Then, the growing daylight and all the cultural events.
 Once we gain more light here in Iceland, we want to spend more time in nature with the family.

 April is bringing the summer to Iceland, and even if the temperatures are not so friendly, it is warmer, and the weather is calmer.

 It is the start of the shoulder season.
 Even though some activities like ice cave exploration and northern lights hunting have become unavailable, many other exciting activities are available in April.
-And it is the best time for travelling because it is less touristy and you find more availability in hotels.

-This year there are some beautiful cultural events during April that you can attend if you want to join the Icelanders in their celebrations.
+This year, there are some beautiful cultural events during April that you can attend if you want to join the Icelanders in their celebrations.

 Photo by Martin Brechtl